-At only three pounds, one ounce, the Copper Spur HV UL2 tent is still large enough for two tall adults but light enough to be used as a luxurious one-person tent.
+At only three pounds, two ounces, the Copper Spur HV UL2 tent is still large enough for two tall adults but light enough to be used as a luxurious one-person tent.
 I’ve done both.
-During a trip to California’s Emigrant Wilderness this past weekend, in a freezing rain that didn’t let up for hours, my wife and I, both well over six feet tall, comfortably lazed in the tent waiting out the storm.
+During a recent trip to California’s Emigrant Wilderness, in a freezing rain that didn’t let up for hours, my wife and I, both well over six feet tall, comfortably lazed in the tent waiting out the storm.
 This is a rarity for us in a two-person tent—especially one geared toward the ultralight crowd—because, according to most tent manufacturers only children and adults under about 5’10” apparently sleep in tents.

 Setup is super intuitive.
 A single hubbed and color-coded main pole set (DAC Featherlite) erects the corners, and a cross pole gives you that blessed vertical headroom.
 The fly is just as easy to set up, is color coded, too, and there are four guy points should you require them, though you’ll want to bring extra guy line, as the tent ships with pretty short lines.